 Subject to the approval of the Boards of the AMC and of the Trustee and subject also to necessary communication of the same to SEBI, the redemption of / switch-out of Units of Scheme, may be temporarily suspended/ restricted.
-In accordance with Para 1.12 of SEBI Master Circular on Mutual Funds as amended from time to time and subject to prevailing regulations, restriction on/suspension of redemptions / switch-out of Units of the Scheme, may be imposed when there are circumstances leading to systemic crisis or event that severely constricts market liquidity or the efficient functioning of markets such as:
+In accordance with SEBI circular no. Para 1.12 of Master Circular for Mutual Funds and subject to prevailing regulations, restriction on/suspension of redemptions / switch-out of Units of the Scheme, may be imposed when there are circumstances leading to systemic crisis or event that severely constricts market liquidity or the efficient functioning of markets such as:

-Liquidity issues: when market at large becomes illiquid affecting almost all securities rather than any issuer specific security;

-Market failures, exchange closures: when markets are affected by unexpected events which impact the functioning of exchanges or the regular course of transactions.
-Such unexpected events could also be related to political, economic, military, monetary or other emergencies;

-Operational issues: when exceptional circumstances are caused by force majeure, unpredictable operational problems and technical failures (e.g. a black out).
+- a) Liquidity issues: when market at large becomes illiquid affecting almost all securities rather than any issuer specific security; - b) Market failures, exchange closures: when markets are affected by unexpected events which impact the functioning of exchanges or the regular course of transactions.
+Such unexpected events could also be related to political, economic, military, monetary or other emergencies; - c) Operational issues: when exceptional circumstances are caused by force majeure, unpredictable operational problems and technical failures (e.g. a black out).

-Restriction on / suspension of redemption of Units of the Scheme may be imposed for a specified period of time not exceeding 10 working days in any 90 days period.
+Restriction on / suspension of redemption of Units of the Scheme(s) may be imposed for a specified period of time not exceeding 10 working days in any 90 days period.

-When restriction on / suspension of redemption of Units of the Scheme is imposed, the following procedure shall be applied:
+When restriction on / suspension of redemption of Units of the Scheme(s) is imposed, the following procedure shall be applied

+- i.
 No redemption / switch-out requests upto Rs.
-2 lakhs shall be subject to such restriction.
+2 lakhs shall be subject to such restriction. - ii.
 Where redemption / switch-out requests are above Rs.
 2 lakhs, the AMC shall redeem the first Rs.
 2 lakhs without such restriction and remaining part over and above Rs.
 2 lakhs shall be subject to such restriction.

-In addition to the above, the AMC / Trustee may restrict / suspend redemptions / switch-out of Units of the Scheme pursuant to direction/approval of SEBI.
+In addition to the above, the AMC / Trustee may restrict / suspend redemptions / switch-out of Units of the Scheme(s) pursuant to direction/approval of SEBI.